Orthopedic Implant Solutions

 The Market and The Trends

-In the US, several additional trends were evident, including:
+In the US, several additional trends have been evident, including:

 Regulatory: Over the past several years, the FDA has severely tightened requirements for 510k clearances.
 As a result, the percentage of positive 510k clearances has decreased, the number of requests for additional information during the 510k process has increased, and the total 510k review times have lengthened.
 For orthopedic companies, timelines have been extended and the cost to innovate has increased.